The motherboard is a computer’s main printed circuit board onto which all hardware and peripheral components attach in order to function.

 The 8-Pin Power Delivery Port

-Also called 4+4 pin auxiliary connector and it provides additional power to the CPU.
+Also called a 4+4 pin auxiliary connector and it provides additional power to the CPU.

 Rear Panel Connection Port